kobyrthr/publicArtWalk/README.md

 # About
-Many of us have started walking more since the start of COVID and stay-at-home mandates.
-Many of us have also moved to a new city.
-What if there was an app that allowed you to explore a new city through a guided walking tour of its public art?
-This is the firs titeraiton of that application— an interactive map of few select murals in Baltimore, Maryland.
+Since the start of COVID many people started walking more and many moved to new cities.
+However, walks get boring after a while espeically if you are not familiar with all the sights a new city has to offer.
+What if there was an app that easily allowed you to explore a new city while also getting in your steps?
+This is the firs iteration of that application— an interactive map that helps walkers find routes where there is publicly availble artwork in the city of their choice.

 ## User Stories
 - As a walker I want the ability to register for an account and log in